kevgo/text-runner/README.md

   <img src="https://img.shields.io/badge/pnpm-compatible-brightgreen.svg">
 </a>

-Tutorial Runner is a command-line tool that executes documentation written in Markdown (and soon HTML) programmatically, similar to how a human reader would execute it if they were reading and following it.
+Tutorial Runner executes documentation written in Markdown, similar to how a human reader would execute it if they were reading and following it.
-What sets Tutorial Runner apart from [related technologies](#related-work) is that there are absolutely no limitations on how the documents it runs look like.
+It also checks for broken links.

+There are no requirements how the executable documentation must look like:
-Tutorial Runner can execute human-friendly prose, tables, or bullet point lists, in any human language.
+You can execute embedded source code in any programming language (that is available on your computer), tables, bullet point lists, as well as plain text in any human language.
 An example is the document you are reading right now, which is verified for correctness by Tutorial Runner.